postmanlabs/labs-docs/v6/postman/sending_api_requests/interceptor_extension.md

 5. Open the console in Postman: View > Developer > Show DevTools (Current View).

-### Using Postman Interceptor as a Chrome extension
+### Using the Interceptor with Postman's Chrome app

 Postman Interceptor is a Chrome extension that functions as a proxy to capture HTTP or HTTPS requests.
 It can capture network requests directly from Chrome and save them to Postman’s history.
 This means you can debug your web apps APIs in real time!